helloextend/extend-for-woocommerce/helloextend-protection/readme.txt

 4. Extend's settings page in wp-admin.

 == Changelog ==

+= 1.2.0 2025-09-09 =
+ * Feature - Customers now have the option to purchase a protection plan after their initial purchase.
+Contact Extend to learn more.
+ * Fix - Any protection plans on an order will be cancelled when the line items or entire order is refunded or cancelled
+ * Fix - Small bug fixes and improvements

+= 1.1.3 2025-08-28 =
+ * Enhancement - Product images are now synced to Extend store

+= 1.1.2 2025-08-25 =
+ * Fix - Versioning patch

+= 1.1.1 2025-08-01 =
+ * Fix - When Shipping Protection as a line item is enabled, the cart total would not correctly update when selecting or deselecting - this has been fixed
+ * Fix - Resolved an issue where the default add to cart behavior was not always prevented in the modal offer
+ * Feature - Logs are now passed to the backend from the site.
+You can now view cart offer debug logs.

 = 1.1.0 2025-04-15 =
 * Fix — PDP offers now pass correct quantity from input element.
 If the input element does not exists, it defaults to 1.